vishalvibes/wis/README.md

 # Web Intelligence Specification (WIS)

-The Web Intelligence Specification (WIS) provides a set of guidelines for structuring websites to improve their understanding and analysis by AI agents
+The Web Intelligence Specification (WIS) provides a set of guidelines for structuring web applications to improve interaction with AI agents.

+`/ask`

+`/features`